How to get A Business Manager Visa In Japan? (2026 Edition)

 • Proof of three or more years of management experience (employment certificates, tax records) OR

-• Degree certificate for master’s or doctoral degree in a relevant field (with certified translation if necessary)
+• Degree certificate for a master’s or doctoral degree in a relevant field (with certified translation if necessary)

 Employee Documentation